Electroweak production of $\chi_{Q1}$ states in $e^+e^-$ collisions: A brief review: Conclusion

 \section{Conclusion}

 The recent data on the $\chi_{c1}(1P)\to e^+e^-$ and $\chi_{c1} (3872)\to\gamma\gamma^*$ decays are related to subtle questions of the electroweak interactions of heavy quarkonia.
 Their refinement and extension to other $\chi_{Q1}$ states will certainly lead to a new wave of theoretical research and predictions within the framework of various potential nonrelativistic QCD models currently in use, as well as to the development of new ideas and methods of studying the nature of heavy quarkonia.
 The restrictions imposed by experiment will serve as an effective tool for selecting theoretical models.

+The BESIII experiment \cite{Ab22} demonstrates that with the current generation of electron-positron colliders, the observation of the direct production of the $\chi_{c1}$ in $e^+e^-$ annihilation is possible with the use of the interference phenomena.
+It is to be hoped that this method will also be successfully used in subsequent measurements of the $\chi_{Q1}\to e^+e^-$ decay widths at the BESIII and Belle II installations and at the future Super Charm-Tau factory \cite{Bo13}.
 The work was carried out within the framework of the state contract of the Sobolev Institute of Mathematics, Project No. FWNF-2022-0021.